rcuevass/Binary_search_examples/README.md

-# Binary_search_examples
+# Binary search examples

-Repo that contains some example of binary search
+Python code that exemplifies the use of binary search